 Message from the Chairs

 We look forward to another great bar year.
-For 2020–2021, our Committee has several key initiatives.
+Our Committee has several key initiatives.

 Second, we have already implemented our plan to increase diversity and add new members to our Committee’s leadership roster.
 We will continue this commitment to diversity and recruitment of new members to the Committee and welcome your continued help and support.
 If you know someone in your firm or in your network that may be interested in joining the Committee, please let us know.

 Third, we welcome any new ideas that you may have for the Committee.
 We want to make this the best bar year yet for Business Torts.

 Finally, if you are not a member of our Committee, take a look at our website and please consider joining us.
 There are numerous ways for you to get involved: